On the non-existence of elements of Kervaire invariant one: The slice filtration

 \subsection{Multiplicative properties of the slice tower}

 The slice filtration does not quite have the multiplicative properties one might expect.
 In this section we collect a few results describing how things work.
 One important result is Corollary~\ref{thm:177} asserting that the slice sections of a $(-1)$-connected commutative or associative algebra are $(-1)$-connected commutative or associative algebras.
-We'll show in \S\ref{sec:furth-mult-prop} show that for the group $G=\ztn$ the slice filtration does behave in the expected way for the special class of ``pure'' spectra, defined in \S\ref{sec:even-spectra}.
+We'll show in \S\ref{sec:furth-mult-prop} the slice filtration is multiplicative for the special class of ``pure'' spectra, defined in \S\ref{sec:even-spectra}.

 \begin{lem} Smashing with $S^{m\rho_{G}}$ gives a bijection of the set of slice cells $\slicecell$ with $\dim \slicecell=k$ and those with $\dim \slicecell=k+m|G|$. \end{lem}

 \begin{pf} Since the restriction of $\rho_{G}$ to $K\subset G$ is $|G/K|\rho_{K}$ there is an identity